6 Essential Bodyweight Exercises For Runners

 All you need to perform the pull-up is a sturdy bar or ledge around 12 inches above your head-height, or at least high enough that you can lower yourself to full arm extension without any other part of your body touching the ground.

-• Keep your arms extended at full length and lift your feet off of the ground so you are supported only by your hands.
+2. Keep your arms extended at full length and lift your feet off the ground so your hands support you only.

-Points to note: the pullup is difficult to master.
-If need be use a resistance band to assist you in your pullups or use your feet to push yourself above the bar and focus on controlling the descent until you can perform the pullup fully.
+Note: The pull-up is difficult to master.
+If need be use a resistance band to assist you or use your feet to push yourself above the bar and focus on controlling the descent until you can perform the pullup fully.

 #6: The Push-up